cgliendo/TEComparator/README.md

 # TE Comparator

 This is a web application that allows you to compare seleceted countries by indicators provided by the TE API.
+It uses React to create the frontend, and a ws server to handle and process requests.

 Here are some examples of output: